hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 We increase user-friendliness in two ways: (1) we require very little input from the user, and (2) we provide a simple UI.
 The only thing that users need to input is the estimated daily consumption.
 Everything else is calculated for them.
 Furthermore, we will be estimating the consumption in the future, so they won't have to do even that.

 As for the UI, we learned that uploading JSON files via Telegram was not the way.
 Hence, we built a simple HTML form.
-We mentioned that there needs to be some kind of UI to allow users input estimated electricity consumption.

 **A form for inputting estimated consumption per day**